uroshima/study-guide-notes/Notes/databases.md

+How do you analyze data?
+To improve your data analysis skills and simplify your decisions, execute these five steps in your data analysis process:
+Step 1: Define Your Questions. ...
+Step 2: Set Clear Measurement Priorities. ...
+Step 3: Collect Data. ...
+Step 4: Analyze Data. ...
+Step 5: Interpret Results.

 What are the advantages and disadvantages of NoSQL databases vs. SQL databases?
 Arguments for SQL (Relational Databases):

   1. Structured Data - Relational databases are really nice when you have a lot of data that’s needs to be structured in a very specific way, with different sets of data that relate to each other in some way.